Skip to content

 Built-in skills are registered during boot when enable_builtin: true and their names appear in the builtin_skills list.

-Chain skills using SkillPipeline:
+Chain skills by enriching a shared context using SkillPipeline:

 from lexigram.ai.skills import SkillPipeline